Research Case Study

 Reactor T-junction: gas and electrical feed location motivating the model domain.

-Further lab system details
+Further lab system details and SOP contribution

 The simulation work was grounded in a physical RF plasma reactor system used in the lab for Mg evaporation and nanoparticle synthesis.
-These images provide additional experimental context behind the geometry, operating constraints, and hardware assumptions used in the model.
+These images provide additional context behind the geometry, operating constraints, and hardware assumptions used in the model.

 Context note: the experimental reactor hardware belonged to my advisor’s lab.
 I included these photos as supporting lab context for the model, while the simulation workflow, coupling strategy, meshing, and validation logic shown above are my work.